wdporter/i-am-that-ebook/src/84-your-goal-is-your-guru/readme.md

 <p><b>M:</b> It is madness, but it is a deliberate madness.
 All repetitiveness is <a href="Darkness, inertia, passivity.
 One of the three constituents (<em>guna</em>s) of the cosmic substance: <em>sattva</em>, <em>rajas</em> and <em>tamas</em>.">tamas</a>, but repeating the name of God is <a href="Being, existence, true essence.
 In <em>yoga</em> the quality of purity or goodness.">sattva</a>–*tamas* due to its high purpose.
-Because of the presence of *sattva*, the *tamas* will wear out and will take the shape of complete dispassion, detachment, relinquishment, aloofness, immutability.
+Because of the presence of <i>sattva</i>, the *tamas* will wear out and will take the shape of complete dispassion, detachment, relinquishment, aloofness, immutability.
 *Tamas* becomes the firm foundation on which an integrated life can be lived.</p>

 <p><b>Q:</b> The immutable — does it die?</p>